 Looking to getting a miter saw for my DIY projects, you could not just pick any from your shelf.
 But here’s something I learned: miter saws come in two main types!

 I’ve delved into the sliding vs. non-sliding miter saw debate to figure out which one cuts wood better.
 Let me share what I found.

 What is a Non-Sliding Miter Saw?

-True to its name, non-sliding miter saws don’t have sliding rails.
-Because of this, you can’t expect a non-sliding model to slide its saw blade forward and backward.
-You can also achieve miter cuts in different angles using this power tool.
+True to its name, non-sliding miter saws are designed without sliding rails.
+As a result, you cannot expect a non-sliding model to move its saw blade forward and backward.
+However, this power tool is still capable of achieving miter cuts at various angles.